 Until recently, however, astronomers knew of very few dwarf galaxies with supermassive black holes.
 These enormous singularities were almost exclusively found in giant galaxies, and the very existence of supermassive black holes in dwarf galaxies was controversial.

 That line of thinking is changing.
 We now know of more than 100 dwarf galaxies hosting supermassive black holes (Reines et al. 2013)!
 The smallest nuclear black hole so far discovered is only about 50,000 times the Sun's mass (Baldassare, Reines et al. 2015), which is tiny in comparison to the most massive black holes that weigh in at nearly 10 billion times the Sun’s mass.
+We are also starting to find off-nuclear black holes that are "wandering" around their dwarf host galaxies (Reines et al. 2020).

 Ultimately, searching for and studying supermassive black holes in dwarf galaxies will provide important clues to the puzzling question: How did supermassive black holes that reside in the center of nearly every full-sized galaxy get started in the first place?